Skip to content ↓

 What is the difference that this makes?
 (Our impact)

-Children will have reached their ELGs and have developed their understanding within the seven areas of learning.
-At Oak Green, assessment is a mixture of formative and summative methods, which recognises the things that the children do well and informs both future planning and areas to develop.
-Our assessment processes enable us to assess the impact of our curriculum and it is clear that children make progress through their personal learning journeys to enable them to become ready for their next step.
+Children will have succeeded our bespoke curriculum and have developed their knowledge and skills within the seven areas of learning.
+At Oak Green, we use assessment tools, which are a mixture of formative and summative methods.
+These inform us of what our children do well and also, informs our practitioners for both future planning and areas to develop.
+Our assessment processes enable us to observe the impact of our curriculum and it is clear that children make progress to enable them to become ready for their next step through their education.

 “Ongoing assessment (also known as formative assessment) is an integral part of the learning and development process” (DfE, 2021)